arjkb/personal-story/unm-guide/index.md

 * Purchase them online through Amazon.
 * Rent your textbooks; you pay less than the actual price of the book, but you'll have to return the book at the end of the semester.
 (And no, you don't get your money back).

 Textbooks are expensive.
 Price of a new textbook can range anywhere between $20 and $200.
-I recommend purchasing used textbooks; they are usually of very high-quality, with the binding and pages intact.
+I recommend purchasing used textbooks; they are usually of high-quality, with the binding and pages intact.
 You can buy used books from Amazon or UNM Bookstore.

 UNM Bookstore is located right next to the campus.
 You'll find your textbooks there  if the instructor for your course has requested it beforehand.
-You can buy a bunch of other items too, including stationery, UNM branded clothing and accessories, certain electronic gadgets etc. The bookstore sometimes offer buy-backs books at the end of the semester; you can use this opportunity to recover part of your investment in textbooks.
+You can buy a bunch of other items too, including stationery, UNM branded clothing and accessories, certain electronic gadgets etc. The bookstore sometimes offer buy-backs at the end of the semester; you can use this opportunity to recover part of your investment in textbooks.

 ### Accomodation
 You can either choose to live on-campus or off-campus.
 I chose to live on-campus because of the safety, security, and convenience it offers.
 Living off-campus is usually cheaper.

 If you choose to live on campus, you'll have to register on their [official website](https://housing.unm.edu) beforehand and make advance payment.
-"Hostels" in UNM are actually called "residence halls" (you don't say "hostel" in UNM).
-There are several halls to choose from, all with different number of roommates and amenities.
-You can get details different types of rooms and their prices at the [UNM Housing website](https://housing.unm.edu).
+"Hostels" in UNM are called "residence halls" (you don't say "hostel" in UNM).
+There are several halls to choose from, each with different number of roommates and amenities.
+You can find details of different types of rooms including the room-rent at the [UNM housing website](https://housing.unm.edu).

 The rooms on campus are neat and clean.
 You get a bed, a cot, a desk with lockable drawer, a chair, and adequate shelves to store your things.
 You have to bring your own bedsheets, blankets, pillows etc.

 Bathrooms weren't attached in the hall that I chose.
-But there are other halls that offer bathroom, sink, and perhaps even a small kitchen.
+But there are other halls that offer attached bathroom, sink, and perhaps even a small kitchen.
 You pay more, you get more.

 You also get a free mailbox -- a lockable box into which your mails arrive.
 Can be handy if you're going to send or receive mails by post.
 Helps if you are going to buy stuff from Amazon or places like that.
-And besides, you would need some sort of address before you can, say, start a bank account (if you plan to start a bank account).
+And besides, you would need some sort of address before you can, say, start a bank account.

 Laundry facility is included.
 There are common washing-machines and dryers.
 Takes about 30 minutes to wash and 45 minutes to dry.

+*And did I mention there's free WiFi everywhere on campus?*

 ### Food